 Suppose the controller considers engaging in a major tunneling transaction and asks her lawyer to spell out the consequences.
 The lawyer will say that shareholders would vigorously pursue class actions and derivative claims under Delaware law against the insiders for breach of fiduciary duties.
-The insiders could be forced to turn over documents in discovery, submit to depositions, and testify.
-At trial, they would have to prove that the tunneling transaction was fair.
-They presumably could not do so, and thus would be hit by damages that could require them to pay back more than their gains.
-The terms of any settlement would reflect what plaintiffs could obtain at trial.
-The controller would also bear litigation-related costs, such as a damaged reputation.
+The insiders could be forced to turn over documents in dis-

-&lt;sup>54 For the argument that corporate law in the United States affects managerial behavior mainly through the threat of adverse reputational effects, see generally Edward B. Rock, Saints and Sinners: How Does Delaware Corporate Law Work?, 44 UCLA L. REV. 1009 (1997).
+56 For the argument that corporate law in the United States affects managerial behavior mainly through the threat of adverse reputational effects, see generally Edward B. Rock, Saints and Sinners: How Does Delaware Corporate Law Work?, 44 UCLA L. REV. 1009 (1997).
 See also Roy Shapira, A Reputational Theory of Corporate Law, 26 STAN.
 L. & POL'Y REV. 1 (2015); Roy Shapira, Mandatory Arbitration and the Market for Reputation, 99 B.U.
 L. REV. 873 (2019) (arguing that litigation facilitates reputational deterrence by uncovering new pieces of information, as well as changing the framing, credibility, and salience of existing pieces of information).

-&lt;sup>55 Cf. Howell E. Jackson & Mark J. Roe, Public and Private Enforcement of Securities Laws: Resource-Based Evidence, 93 J. Fin.
-Econ.
+57 Cf. Howell E. Jackson & Mark J. Roe, Public and Private Enforcement of Securities Laws: Resource-Based Evidence, 93 J. FIN.
+ECON.
 207 (2009) (finding that stronger public enforcement of the securities laws, as measured by regulator resources, improves markets).